Hello Instructors and Invigilators!

 Basic instructions will be posted for the students on the main screen in each room.
 There will be one slide for starting the exam, and another for shutting it down.
 Advance to the ‘shutdown’ slide when you deem it to be appropriate.

 If your exam is in room 201 or 207, please have the students check beneath their tables to make sure their power outlets are plugged in.
-The outlets on those tables are similar to power bars (that plug into secondary outlets beneath the tables), and those plugs are frequently kicked loose.
+The outlets on those tables are similar to power bars (which plug into secondary outlets beneath the tables), and those plugs are frequently kicked loose.